simonmichael/hledger/hledger/hledger.m4.md

 account assets:bank:checking
 ```

-Note, however, that account names declared in the account directive are stripped of surrounding brackets and parentheses.
+Note, however, that accounts declared in account directives are not allowed to have surrounding
-The above directive is thus equivalent to this:
+brackets and parentheses, unlike accounts used in postings.
+So the following journal will not parse:

 ```journal
 account (assets:bank:checking)
 ```